-We respectfully acknowledge the Yaluk-ut Weelam clan of the Bunurong Boon Wurrung people who are the traditional custodians and original inhabitants of the land on which we live and gather.
+We respectfully acknowledge the Yaluk-ut Weelam clan of the Bunurong Boon Wurrung people who are the traditional custodians and original inhabitants of the land where we live.

 We pay respect to the Clan’s Elders past and present, and extend that respect to all First Nations Australians across this land to which we all belong.